[ Printer Friendly Version ] [ Report Abuse ]

 "I really don't think-" Addie started, but was cut off.

 "Did you need me for something?"
-Dezzy said, stepping around her sister.
+Dezzy said, clearing her throat lightly as she stepped around her sister.

 "Godric Gryffindor is asking for you, princess.
 'E says it's important."

 She followed Lucetta down the stairs, and found Godric waiting for her in the library where Lucetta had left him.
-He was inspecting the books, and turned when Dezzy cleared her throat.
+He was inspecting the books, and turned when Dezzy cleared her throat, announcing herself.

 "Hello, Dezzy," he said brightly, grinning at her.